libretro/docs/docs/library/ppsspp.md

 | Crop Overscan     | ✕         |
 | LEDs              | ✕         |

+**Texture Replacement Packs**

+High-resolution texture packs can be used by extracting any archives and placing the contents into the frontend's 'saves' directory, in a directory under PSP/TEXTURES, named for the [game's ID code](https://www.scribd.com/document/515954071/PSP-Game-IDs).

+**Netplay**

+PPSSPP-libretro can utilize the same netplay services provided by the standalone PPSSPP application by entering the desired network address in the core options, under the 'network' category.
+See [the upstream documentation](https://github.com/hrydgard/ppsspp/wiki/How-to-play-multiplayer-games-with-PPSSPP) for further details on setup.

 ## Directories

 The PPSSPP core's library name is 'PPSSPP'